Helping you Reclaim your Independence

 Specialty Earmolds

-Telecommunication molds incorporate a coiled tube that carries sound from a hidden receiver to the ear.
+TELECOM MOLDSTelecommunication molds incorporate a coiled tube that carries sound from a hidden receiver to the ear.
 They are ideally used by newscasters, policemen, security agents, etc.

-Pilot molds are usually made of lucite, and come with a PP hanger bar to hold the receiver.
+PILOTPilot molds are usually made of lucite, and come with a PP hanger bar to hold the receiver.

-Stethoscope molds are ideal for anesthesiologists, doctors and nurses, who want something other than the standard uncomfortable stethoscope.
+STETHOSCOPE MOLDStethoscope molds are ideal for anesthesiologists, doctors and nurses, who want something other than the standard uncomfortable stethoscope.